magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_making-the-heart-good.md

 When the mind is at ease then you can smile.
 The minute you become averse to something the mind goes bad.
 Then nothing is good at all.

-: Having cleared away impurities the mind is free of worries; it is peaceful, kind and virtuous.
+*Sacittapariyodapanaṃ*: Having cleared away impurities the mind is free of worries; it is peaceful, kind and virtuous.
 When the mind is radiant and has given up evil, there is ease at all times.
 The serene and peaceful mind is the true epitome of human achievement.

 When others say things to our liking, we smile.
 If they say things that displease us we frown.
 How can we ever get others to say things only to